DWI Attorneys in West Seneca, NY

 Q: Legally, just what is "drunk driving?"

-A: A drunk driving offense, in New York called driving while intoxicated (DWI) or elswhere driving under the influence (DUI), really has three general meanings:
+A: A drunk driving offense, in New York called driving while intoxicated (DWI) or elsewhere driving under the influence (DUI), really has three general meanings:

-• Driving with drugs in your system or with a combination of drugs and alcohol, no matter what the amounts of those substances may be, where your physical abilities have become impaired in any way.
-It does not matter if the drugs are legal, over the counter medications like antihistamines, nor does it matter if you have a prescription to take the drugs.
+- Driving with drugs in your system or with a combination of drugs and alcohol, no matter what the amounts of those substances may be or where your physical abilities have become impaired in any way.
+It does not matter if the drugs are legal, over-the-counter medications like antihistamines, nor does it matter if you have a prescription to take the drugs.
 If you are impaired as a result of taking them, then you can be found guilty of a criminal offense.
-(Back to Top)